 Then there is the emotional aspect.
 Traditionally, only 180- odd “Texians” held off the numerically superior Mexican army for 13 days.
 Somehow, the addition of 70 to 80 names upsets that delicate balance, even though the defenders would still have been outnumbered 5- or 6-to-1.

-- Davy Crockett Entertained the Defenders with Fiddle Tunes
+9. Davy Crockett Entertained the Defenders With His Fiddle

 Susan Sterling, granddaughter of Alamo survivor Susanna Dickinson, related stories her grandmother told of Crockett playing his fiddle to cheer the spirits of the Alamo garrison.
 A musical Crockett is also a popular figure in art and film.
 In The Alamo (2004), Billy Bob Thornton portrayed Crockett as a violin virtuoso.

 Perhaps Davy did play the fiddle.
 However, his autobiography and other papers make no mention of his either owning or playing a fiddle.
 Nor did any contemporaries who wrote about Crockett’s time in Texas mention him carrying a fiddle.

 10. Davy Crockett Was Executed After Surrendering

 The alpha and omega of this tale is the handwritten diary of Mexican Lieutenant José Enrique de la Peña, part of the de la Peña papers at the Briscoe Center for American History, University of Texas at Austin.
 However, there is no record of this illuminating “diary” before 1955, and not one page of it is in de la Peña’s authenticated handwriting.